Is Bathtub Refinishing Worth It?

 Quick answer

-Yes — bathtub refinishing is worth it if:
+Yes — bathtub refinishing is worth it:

 -